pslisko/performa365docs/docs/howto/take_a_course.rst

 * **Non-sequential activities**: A learners can complete activities in random order.

 .. note:: Activities with start dates will become available on the defined date.

+Course sidebar
+***************

+* **Course progress**: In the right sidebar on the course page an overall progress is displayed.
+Progress bar indicates the percentage of completion and an icon next to it shows success and status of activities.
+* **Course rating**: Learners can rate the course they are taking by clicking on the starts below the course name.
+If the rating is four stars or less, a modal form will ask for a comment before the rating is submitted.
+* **Additional information on the course**:  There is also some additional information in the sidebar like business area and course owner's name.